wunderio/silta/docs/silta-examples.md

 Various `exposeDomains` examples for SSL certificate issuers.
 Same structure can be reused for release `ssl` parameter too.
 Note: You can also use `letsencrypt-staging` issuer to avoid hitting `letsencrypt` [rate limits](https://letsencrypt.org/docs/rate-limits/).
 Note 2: For custom certificates it's advised to add CA root certificate to `exposeDomains[].ssl.crt` value.
 Having it under `exposeDomains[].ssl.ca` is not enough.
+Note 3: `exposeDomains` entries do not have SSL enabled by default.
+You need to enable it (follow examples below)

 *Drupal chart and Frontend chart*:
 ```yaml